-The Office of Financial Aid is pleased to provide the following information about your ESTIMATED offer eligibility for the 2024-25 academic year.
-This ESTIMATED offer lists the type of Benedictine scholarships; offered federal and/or state grants; offered federal work-study and/or offered federal direct loans with the total amount for each type of assistance.
-This document serves as a supplement to the ESTIMATE financial aid offer letter and is intended to assist you with understanding your estimated offer.
+The Office of Financial Aid is pleased to provide the following information about your Estimated offer eligibility for the 2025-26 academic year.
+This Estimated offer lists the type of BU scholarships; offered federal grants, state grants, federal work-study and/or offered federal direct student loans with the total amount for each type of assistance.
+This document serves as an informational supplement to the ESTIMATED financial aid offer notification and is intended to assist you with understanding your estimated offer.

-This is an ESTIMATE of your financial aid awards.
-In order to provide you with an Official financial aid offer notification, you will be required to submit outstanding verification documentations to the Office of Financial Aid.
-The financial aid office will inform you of the outstanding verification documents via email.
+In order to provide you with an Official financial aid award offer notification, you will be required to submit outstanding verification documentations to the Office of Financial Aid.
+The financial aid office will inform you of the outstanding verification documents via your email address.

-Please review the following information with your ESTIMATE financial aid notification carefully.
-Be sure to regularly check your Benedictine email account for important messages from the Office of Financial Aid.
+Please review this information with your Estimate offer notification carefully.
+Be sure to regularly check your BU email account for important messages from the Office of Financial Aid.

-Cost of Attendance - The Office of Financial Aid uses a standard cost of attendance budget to calculate educational costs.
+Cost of Attendance - The Office of Financial Aid uses an average cost of attendance budget to calculate educational costs.
 Federal regulations require the university to set a limit on the amount of aid the student can receive.
 This means the student's total financial aid offered-i.e. scholarships, grants, loans, work-study and other resources-cannot exceed the student's cost of attendance budget.
-This typically represents the costs of two semesters in the academic year based on the academic program and admitted term, full-time enrollment in each semester, and living arrangements (on campus, off campus or with parents).
+The cost of attendance typically represents the academic year-two semesters enrolled full-time in each semester with living arrangements (on campus, off campus or with parents).
 The student's financial aid offer cannot exceed the university's cost of attendance budget minus the Federal's Student Aid Index (SAI).